Sen-Se1/advanced-python-labs/README.md

 - **FastAPI** – a high-performance framework for building APIs with modern Python
 - **Streamlit** – for creating interactive web apps for data science and ML
 - **PostgreSQL** – for database integration with FastAPI applications
+- **Web Scraping** – for extracting and analyzing data from websites

 ---